dikortis/LetsTalkETC/Episodes/Episode_5.md

 **Jerry:**
- yeah the crowning achievement was he left and that well allows for Bitcoin to be what I view as being an inner co capitalist model because the leader
+ yes the crowning achievement was he left and that well allows for Bitcoin to be what I view as being an inner co capitalist model because the leader